AlexJKowal/CS6457GameDesign/MCAAA_FourSquare_readme.txt

 Taking care of PR reviews.

 * AJK
-Taking care of some assets to improve game feels, such as scoreboard, fence and cartoon figures includes their animations Taking care of PR reviews.
+Taking care of some assets to improve game feels, such as scoreboard, fence and cartoon figures includes their animations.
+Created the Input System for controling character with different control schemes.
+Taking care of PR reviews.

 * Cheyenne